 You can’t simply skip this part.
 If you are not using your target keywords in your meta description and titles of your web pages, you simply can’t rank in search results.
 So make sure you’re using your target keywords in meta description every single time you write a post.

-I strongly recommend you to use plugins like WordPress SEO by Yoast or Easy WP SEO for making it easy for on-page SEO optimization.
+I strongly recommend you to use plugins like WordPress SEO by Yoast or Rank Math for making it easy for on-page SEO optimization.
 This plugin enables you to easily optimize your web pages for various keywords and it also gives the keyword density count so you don’t have fret much.

 Note: Make sure your meta description is under 140 to 150 characters as in SERP results, it only shows up to 150 characters.